JsyTim/VAST_Mini_Challenge_Three/README.md

 # Team members and duties:

-Jian Guo:
+Jian Guo (Github Name: gj0706):

-Jie Li:
+Jie Li (Github Name: Artlands):

-Siyuan Jiang: Created StHimark Map as the center controller to control time series and heat map by using click function; Added Mobile Sensor Routes to show the movement of different mobile cars during five days; The Layout of the website.
+Siyuan Jiang (Github Name: JsyTim): Created StHimark Map as the center controller to control time series and heat map by using click function; Added Mobile Sensor Routes to show the movement of different mobile cars during five days; The Layout of the website.

 ## Video demo link: